 La Cueva de 1900

-La Cueva de 1900 is a chain of bars and restaurants that made its name in Granada for the quality of its selection of cured hams and cold cuts.
-There are now successful branches right across Andalusia, but they have just opened a new flagship restaurant and terrace in Granada’s Plaza Nueva, right at the base of the Alhambra.
+La Cueva de 1900 is a chain of bars and restaurants that made its name in Granada for its quality selection of cured hams and cold cuts.
+There are now successful branches across Andalusia.
+They’ve just opened a new flagship restaurant and terrace in Granada’s Plaza Nueva, right at the base of the Alhambra.

 Beyond an unrivaled selection of cold cuts, La Cueva has an extremely varied menu.
-There’s really something for everything, making the perfect place to enjoy authentic Andalusian cuisine for all tastes, little ones included.
+There’s something for everyone, making it the perfect place to enjoy authentic Andalusian cuisine for all tastes—little ones included.

-Everything is excellently prepared.
-However, best of all, this flagship restaurant is excellently placed.
-That means it’s on the corner of the elegant square of Plaza de Santa Ana, in front of the imposing 16th century Andalusian High Court of Justice.
+Best of all, the restaurant is well located.
+It’s on the corner of the elegant square of Plaza de Santa Ana, in front of the imposing 16th-century Andalusian High Court of Justice.

-Under the shade of the trees there, at various times of day, you’ll see street performers dance, sing, strum, beat and clap the authentic sound of flamenco.
-On the restaurant’s terrace you’ll have front-row seats to the show.
-Nothing could be more “Granaino”, ¡Olé!
+Under the shade of the trees there, you’ll see street performers dance, sing, strum, beat, and clap the authentic sounds of flamenco.
+On the restaurant’s terrace, you’ll have front-row seats to the show.
+Nothing could be more Granaino, ¡Olé!

 Address: Plaza de Santa Ana, 1